Megislava/Alaskan-Obsidian/School/3rd semestr/PA1/PA1 (C)/Data Type & Variables.md

 - program is always run as it is written/in the same flow

 - declaration
-	- specifiyng data type + name
+	- specifying data type + name
 - initialization
 	- giving a value to declared variable
 	- can be also `undefined`